 When my older son was a Webelos, our den made a chess set from nuts and bolts as part of an old requirement.
-It is still a fun activity for the boys!
+It is still a fun activity for the Cub Scouts!

 I wanted a chess board to go with the pieces.
 Finding an inexpensive way to make the boards was important.
 I turned to Pinterest and other online sources and wandered around Lowe's, but I couldn't find anything that wasn't wood.

 Picture frames came to mind, but we had three challenges.
 First, the frames would need to be square.
 Second, they would need to be small because our pieces are small.
-Third, they couldn’t cost very much.
-While shopping at Michael’s, I found these 8″ x 8″ picture frames!
+Third, they couldn't cost very much.
+I found these 8″ x 8″ picture frames, and they were perfect!

 The first step in etching the frame is to tape off the frame in squares.
 I used 3/4″ wide stencil tape to make a checkerboard pattern.
 Use a craft knife to cut out the squares where there are two layers of tape.